groboclown/petronia/docs/architecture.md

 Components are instances of a category of participants.
 These have a specific lifecycle that must be adhered to, but that must be enforced by the extension that creates them.

 Due to the possible remote event capability, the actions for a component may execute in any process, so the only way to request creation or communicate with them is through the events.

+### Processes

+The *foreman* process has two responsibilities - the management of all the processes, and passing events between them.
+Note that the process management includes the finalizing of the shutdown process.
+If processes die, the foreman can restart them.
+The event passing can enforce access rights, ensuring that a process that sends an event has the privilege to send it.

+The *os handler* process manages the window management, keyboard handling, and other OS low-level events and actions.
+Because of the extended permissions this requires, it runs independent of the other processes.
+This also forces a nice separation between extensions and low-level graphics code, to make extensions more portable.

+The *extension loader* process loads extensions and their configuration, then requests the primary process to start the corresponding process.

 ### Standard Extensions